-There are five commandments that address a father’s obligation toward his sons specifically.
-The Talmud (Kiddushin 1) says: ““A father is obligated with regard to his son to circumcise him, and to redeem him if he is a firstborn son, and to teach him Torah, and to marry him to a woman, and to teach him a trade.
+According to the Talmud (in Kiddushin 1): “A father is obligated with regard to his son to circumcise him, and to redeem him if he is a firstborn son, and to teach him Torah, and to marry him to a woman, and to teach him a trade.
 And some say: A father is also obligated to teach his son to swim.”

-The commandment to teach one’s son a trade is less clear, and is traced back to Ecclesiastes (Kohelet), which says, “Enjoy a livelihood with the wife whom you love,” which the sages of the Talmud came to understand as also meaning that his son must have a chance to enjoy the same opportunity.
+The commandment to teach one’s son a trade is less clear, but is traced back to Ecclesiastes (Kohelet), which says, “Enjoy a livelihood with the wife whom you love,” which the sages of the Talmud came to understand as also meaning that one’s son must have a chance to enjoy the same opportunity.

 Swimming served as a great example because boat travel was more common in ancient times, as was bathing in moving waters, such as a river or stream.
-By teaching one’s son how to swim, a father is also doing what he can to preserve life (pikuach nefesh), which is a central task in Judaism.
+By teaching one’s son how to swim, a father is also doing what he can to preserve life (pikuach nefesh), which is a central commandment in Judaism.

 Great dads have certain qualities

 Jewish texts talk about fathers a lot.
 While the Torah and Tanakh are full of family trees explaining who is related to whom, some passages also elaborate on what truly constitutes a father beyond biological factors.

 Jewish texts also give us an idea of what characteristics a father should have.
-For example, in Psalm 103, fathers are understood to be central forgiving and understanding figures in our lives.
+For example, in Psalm 103, fathers are understood as the central forgiving and understanding figures in our lives.
 Pirkei Avot — the part of the Mishnah that explains the wisdom needed to conduct a moral and wholesome life — literally translates to “Ethics of the Fathers,” insinuating that fatherhood also means being an upstanding person who plays a role in making the world a better place.

 The Torah’s first dialogue between a father and son occurs in Genesis 22, between Abraham and Isaac.
 Isaac cries out, “Where are you, my father?” and Abraham replies, “Here I am.”
 Many rabbis and Jewish thinkers have gathered from that verse that the most important thing a father can be is present.